tchajed/sys-verif-fa25/docs/README.md

 The schedule is still under construction.
 Consider anything more than ~2 weeks out to be subject to changes.

 <!-- @include: ./calendar.snippet.md -->

+## Note for instructors

+If you're interested in this class please send me an email at <chajed@wisc.edu>.
+I'd love to hear what you think!